MP-443 Grach: Design

-The PYa is a high-capacity, double-action, short-recoil semi-automatic pistol.
+The PYa is a double-action, short-recoil semi-automatic pistol.

 Composition

 Even though the grips of the pistol are polymer, the weapon is largely made of metal (stainless steel for the barrel, carbon steel for the frame and slide).

 Operation

 Its barrel/slide locking is a simplified Colt–Browning design, similar to that found in many modern pistols (e.g. the SIG Sauer and Glock families of pistols).

 The breech end of the barrel is rectangular in shape, rather than rounded, and fits into matching locking grooves within the slide, near the ejection port.

 The slide stop lever can be mounted on either side of the weapon to accommodate both left- and right-handed users.

 Safety

 The manual safety is ambidextrous, with safety catches on both sides of the weapon, where it is manipulated by the thumb.
+Despite the trigger being double-action/single-action, the safety does not act as a decocker.

 The safety is mounted on the frame, below the rear slide grooves, and directly behind the slide stop lever.
 The hammer is partially concealed at the sides to prevent catching on clothes and equipment.

 The magazine release catch is located in the base of the trigger guard on the left side, where it can be manipulated with the thumb (right-handed users) or index or middle finger (left-handed users).